 Place in the microwave for 8 minutes on high.

 The students could work with an adult helper.
 Either balance or spring scales can be used.
 Using balance scales gives students the opportunity to make up the weights.

-Prior to placing the cake in the microwave have the students estimate the mass of cake and container.
+Prior to placing the cake in the microwave, have the students estimate the mass of the cake and container.